jonnydgreen/event-management-service/docs/design.md

 #### Should PostgreSQL (or other SQL-like solutions) be considered alongside this?

-When looking at the API definition, it is clear that the data has the potential to be relatively structured as it evolves.
-And when considering one of the key requirements to make the user permanently assigned to the seat, then a permanent data store is a consideration.
+When looking at the API definition, it is clear that the data has the potential to be relatively structured as it evolves and a SQL-like datastore is a good match in this case.
+And when considering one of the key requirements to make the user permanently assigned to the seat, then a data store with permanent data storage is a consideration.

-However, redis itself does offer good availability and its feature set and data structure fully satisfies the requirements of the system.
-Moreover, introducing another data store alongside redis adds complexity that is not needed at this time (especially when considering this tech test):
+However, Redis itself does offer good availability and its feature set and data structure fully satisfies the requirements of the system.
+Moreover, introducing another data store alongside redis adds complexity that is not needed at this time (especially when considering this tech test).
+If one were to introduce PostgreSQL, then the following would need to be implemented and considered:

-- Schema definition of the Event and Seat table
+- Schema definition of the Event and Seat table, including any required mapping tables and views.
+- Database client and/or choice of ORM (e.g. kysely, Prisma, Drizzle etc)
+  - I would likely choose either Drizzle or Kysely based on their strong focus on documentation, stability, community support, and keeping things SQL-like.
 - Database schema migrations
+  - I would use what is available to the client/ORM to keep the database schema definition to a single source of truth.
 - Database data migrations
-- Database client and/or choice of ORM (e.g. kysely, Prisma, Drizzle etc)
+  - Again, I would use the client/ORM as much as possible and separate out this process.
+In addition, any data migration would be made idempotent.
 - Testing
-- Cost
+- Cost (when deploying a production system)

-At this time, and for this tech test, PostgreSQL is therefore not deemed necessary.
+For this tech test, PostgreSQL is not deemed necessary because Redis fully meets the objective and requirements (in some ways better than PostgreSQL - e.g. holding a seat) now and in the future.
 However, when applied in a production system, it would be good to consider and review the persistent data requirements of the system as well as the evolution of the data models going forward.

 With this is mind, the system **should account for any future changes** in the data store and also clients (for the same data store).
 This is covered in the